simonehong/Psychic-Game/README.md

 # Psychic-Game
-Created a game where the user tries to guess the what randomly generated number.
+Created a game where the user tries to guess the what letter the system has picked.